charlesleooo/charlesleooo/README.md

 };
 ```

-I'm a passionate web developer from the Philippines, currently focusing on mastering the MERN stack.
+I'm a passionate Full-Stack Web Developer from the Philippines, currently focusing on mastering the MERN stack.
 When I'm not coding, you'll find me playing sports or diving into computer games.

 ## 🚀 Skills & Technologies